-Our Forensic Psychology degree covers criminality, crime investigation and the roles of psychology and forensic science in the criminal justice system, alongside a wide spectrum of psychology.
-If you’re
+Our Forensic Psychology degree covers criminality, crime investigation, and the roles of psychology and forensic science in the criminal justice system, alongside a wide spectrum of psychology.

-interested in criminal attitudes and want to investigate how psychology can help us to understand criminal behaviour, this course provides an excellent basis for a career in psychology and criminology related areas.
+If you’re interested in criminal attitudes and want to investigate how psychology can help us to understand criminal behaviour, this course provides an excellent basis for a career in psychology and criminology related areas.

 Bachelor of Science (with Honours) - BSc (Hons)